Sparxx/Ori/README.md

 Once logged in, the bot saves your login as a session file in the sessions folder

+You can use different session files in different config setups, but make sure to rename them when genning multiple or they will just be overwritten

-In order to login with a different account, move or delete the session.dat file and it will recreate one with the new app id + hash + number
+In order to login with a different account, move or rename the session.dat file and it will recreate one with the new app id + hash + number

+**TOPICS**

+To scrape topics you can get the topic id from the last number in an invite link to that specific topic.
+To scrape the #General channel - use 0 as the topic_id

 #### Discord Setup: